Fabrication of microstructured devices of the unconventional superconductor CeCoIn5 for investigations of isolated grain

-To illustrate that the current is indeed flowing through the device as expected we show the magnetic field dependence of the superconducting transition in Fig. \ref{fig:RvsTvsB}.
+To illustrate that the current is indeed flowing through the device across the grain boundary we show the magnetic field dependence of the superconducting transition in Fig. \ref{fig:RvsTvsB}.
 The superconducting upper critical field for CeCoIn$_5$ is anisotropic with $\mu_0H_{c2} \parallel c = 5$ T and $\mu_0H_{c2} \parallel a = 12$ T \cite{Kumagai}.
 Therefore, when a magnetic field is applied to a grain boundary device, the resistive transition should feature two distinct superconducting drops, one for each grain with a distinct crystallographic orientation with respect to the applied field direction.
-Figure \ref{fig:RvsTvsB}(a) shows the superconducting transition in grain boundary device $SG2$ at a few different magnetic fields showing two distinct drops in the superconducting transition attesting that the electrical transport occurs across the grain boundary in the bridge-shaped device.
+Figure \ref{fig:RvsTvsB}(a) shows the superconducting transition in grain boundary device $S2$ at a few different magnetic fields showing two distinct drops in the superconducting transition attesting that the electrical transport occurs across the grain boundary in the bridge-shaped device.
 Similar observations in other representative grain boundary devices are shown in Fig \ref{fig:RvsTvsB}(b).
 The resistance drop at the higher transition temperature corresponds to the grain with its $a$ axis more closely aligned with the field direction, while the drop at the lower transition temperature corresponds to the grain with its $c$ axis more closely aligned with the applied magnetic field direction.
-In contrast, as expected for a single grain device, only a single drop persists in applied field as shown for the single grain device $SG1$ at 5 T in open square and for $SG2$ at 3 T (7.5 T) in black (grey) open up (down) triangles in Fig \ref{fig:RvsTvsB}(b).
+In contrast, as expected for a single grain device, only a single drop persists in applied field as shown for the single grain device $SG1$ at 5 T in open square in Fig \ref{fig:RvsTvsB}(b).